midtown-ai/www/includes/glossary/a.md

 [Adobe Firefly Product]: a.md#adobe-firefly-product
 [Adobe Firefly]: a.md#adobe-firefly-product
 [Firefly]: a.md#adobe-firefly-product
-[Advanced Micro Devices Company]: a.md#advanced-micro-devices-company
+[Advanced Micro Devices (AMD) Company]: a.md#advanced-micro-devices-amd-company
-[Advanced Micro Devices]: a.md#advanced-micro-devices-company
+[Advanced Micro Devices]: a.md#advanced-micro-devices-amd-company
-[AMD Company]: a.md#advanced-micro-devices-company
+[AMD Company]: a.md#advanced-micro-devices-amd-company
-[AMD]: a.md#advanced-micro-devices-company
+[AMD]: a.md#advanced-micro-devices-amd-company
+[Advantage Actor-Critic (A2C) Algorithm]: a.md#advantage-actor-critic-a2c-algorithm
-[Advantage Actor-Critic Algorithm]: a.md#advantage-actor-critic-algorithm
+[Advantage Actor-Critic Algorithm]: a.md#advantage-actor-critic-a2c-algorithm
+[Advantage Actor-Critic (A2C)]: a.md#advantage-actor-critic-a2c-algorithm
-[Advantage Actor-Critic]: a.md#advantage-actor-critic-algorithm
+[Advantage Actor-Critic]: a.md#advantage-actor-critic-a2c-algorithm
-[A2C Algorithm]: a.md#advantage-actor-critic-algorithm
+[A2C Algorithm]: a.md#advantage-actor-critic-a2c-algorithm
-[A2C]: a.md#advantage-actor-critic-algorithm
+[A2C]: a.md#advantage-actor-critic-a2c-algorithm
 [Advantage Estimation]: a.md#advantage-estimation
 [Adversarial Attack]: a.md#adversarial-attack
 [Adversarial Example]: a.md#adversarial-example